Ease the Inflation Squeeze: How to Combat Inflation in 2025

 31. Invest in I Bonds

-Investing in 2022 was extra risky — and ultimately led to major losses across the board.
-But one investment that makes sense right now?
-Series I Savings Bonds.
-On May 1, the new six-month I bond rate reset to 4.3%, down from 6.89% — but without the risk of a sudden stock market drop.
+Investing is risky these days.
+But one investment that makes sense right now is Series I Savings Bonds.
+On May 1, the new six-month I bond rate reset to 3.98%, down from highs just a few years ago — but without the risk of a sudden stock market drop.

 Series I bond interest rates are a combination of a fixed rate and the inflation rate, changing every six months.
 These are the only inflation-protected security offered by the Treasury Department.